Ternary Weight Networks: Ternary Weight Networks

-One way to solve the optimization problem (\ref{eq:problem}) is to expand the cost function $J(\alpha, \mathbf{W}^{t})$ and take the derivative w.r.t. $\alpha$ and $\text{W}_i^{t}$s respectively.
-However, this would get interdependent $\alpha^*$ and ${\text{W}^t_i}^*$.
-Thus, there is no deterministic solution in this way \citep{hwang2014fixed}.
+One way to solve the optimization Eq.~\ref{eq1} is to expand the cost function $J(\alpha, \tilde{\mathbf{W}})$ and take the derivative w.r.t. $\alpha$ and $\tilde{\mathbf{W}_{i}}$ is respectively.
+However, this would get interdependent $\alpha^{*}$ and $\tilde{\mathbf{W}}_{i}^{*}$.
+Thus, there is no deterministic solution in this way~\cite{Hwang2014}.
 To overcome this, we try to find an approximated optimal solution with a threshold-based ternary function,

 Here $\Delta$ is an positive threshold parameter.
-With (\ref{eq:trinization}), the original problem can be transformed to
+With Eq.~\ref{eq3}, the original problem can be transformed to

-where $\textbf{I}_{\Delta}$ = $\{i \big| |\text{W}_i|>\Delta\}$ and $|\textbf{I}_{\Delta}|$ denotes the number of elements in $\textbf{I}_{\Delta}$; $c_{{}_\Delta}=\sum_{i\in \textbf{I}_\Delta^c} \text{W}_i^2$ is a $\alpha$-independent constant.
+where $\mathbf{I}_{\Delta}=\left \{ i{ \vert} \left | \mathbf{W}_{i} \right | > \Delta \right \} $ and $|\mathbf{I}_{\Delta}|$ denotes the number of elements in $\mathbf{I}_{\Delta}$; $c_{\Delta}={\textstyle \sum_{i\in \mathbf{I}_{\Delta }^{c}}^{}} $; $\mathbf{W}_{i}^{2}$ is a $\alpha$ independent constant.
 Thus, for any given $\Delta$, the optimal $\alpha$ can be computed as follows,